sonarmahesh755/TaskManager/README.md

 Name: TaskBuddy
 Type: Task Management Application

+Core Features

-Core FeaturesTask Input Form
+1.Task Input Form

 Add tasks with an input field and a submit button.

 Ensure the input is validated to prevent empty or duplicate tasks.

-Task List
+2.Task List

 Display tasks dynamically, showing task names and their completion status.

 Allow users to mark tasks as complete or delete them.

-Persistent Data
+3.Persistent Data

 Use localStorage to save tasks so they persist even after refreshing the page.

-Progress Tracker
+4.Progress Tracker

 Implement a visual progress tracker that shows the percentage of tasks completed.

 Update the progress dynamically as tasks are marked as complete or pending.

-Task History
+5.Task History

 Allow users to view a history of completed tasks.